-- The evidence indicates that the institution fulfills the expectations of the category. - The evidence indicates that there are concerns related to the expectations of the category.

-Students in general feel supported throughout their academic career by both academic and student support services.
+g.
+Judgment of reviewer (check one): ☑ The evidence indicates that the institution fulfills the expectations of the category.☐ The evidence indicates that there are concerns related to the expectations of the category.
+Evidentiary Statements: Provid instruc Students in general feel supported throughout their academic career by both academic and student support services.
 Student would like an increase in training in accomplishing basic tasks, i.e., registration.
 Both students and faculty felt that information flow downward is problematic especially from the system.
 A few students felt that to get specialized supporting services they did have to travel to other campuses, i.e., registration support for classes not located on the local campus, especially dealing with travel times between classes.
 Faculty also expressed good support from their deans and other supporting services and had the tools needed to effectively teach.
 There is a concern among faculty that fewer advising and student support services staff will impact support to students.

-6. Educational Programs and Instructional Oversight

-Provide 2-3 evidentiary statements on the institution's capacity to oversee educational offerings and instruction at the campus.
-Identify whether the institution has adequate controls in place to ensure that information presented to students is ample and accurate.
-Consider consistency of curricular expectations and policies, availability of courses needed for program and graduation requirements, performance of instructional duties, availability of faculty to students, orientation of faculty/professional development, attention to student concerns.

-$\boxtimes$ The evidence indicates that the institution fulfills the expectations of the category.

-The evidence indicates that there are concerns related to the expectations of the category.

-Faculty felt well supported and managed.
+Lucational Programs and Instructional Oversight Description: 1.
+Consider of the controls in place to ensure that ation presented to students is ample and accurate.
+Consider consistency of curricular expectations officies, availability of courses needed for program and graduation requirements, performance of instruc extractional duties, availability of faculty to students, orientation of faculty/professional development, on to student concerns.
+Judgment of reviewer (check one): ☑ The evidence indicates that the institution fulfills the expectations of the category.☐ The evidence indicates that there are concerns related to the expectations of the category.
+Evidentiary Statements: Faculty felt well supported and managed.
 Consolidation of resources is working well.
 They would like more focused training; in general, they are excited about Center for Teaching Excellence and having coaches and are anticipating the center to be effective.
 In general, faculty are engaged and feel their voices in their programs and in college administration are heard.
 However, faculty felt there sometimes is an issue on whom, how, and the timeliness of getting special services.